 If you’re a salad lover, and you like a little crunch in your salad, you are going to LOVE these Gluten-Free Croutons.
-They are super crunchy and have the perfect amount of garlic and dill seasoning.
+They are super crunchy and have the perfect amount of seasoning.

 Did you know that gluten-free croutons are SUPER easy to make?
 This Gluten-Free Croutons recipe was inspired by my sister, and will wow you from the first bite.